A degree in neuroscience can take you to a rewarding (and lucrative!) career in science, medicine, government or private industry.

 Medical and Clinical Laboratory Technicians -

-Neuropsychologists and Clinical Neuropsychologists
+Clinical Neuropsychologists

 Assess and diagnose patients with neurobehavioral problems related to acquired or developmental disorders of the nervous system, such as neurodegenerative disorders, traumatic brain injury, seizure disorders, and learning disabilities.
 Recommend treatment after diagnosis, such as therapy, medication, or surgery.
 Assist with evaluation before and after neurosurgical procedures, such as deep brain stimulation.

-Neuropsychologists and Clinical Neuropsychologists -
+Clinical Neuropsychologists -

 Occupational Therapists

-Assess, plan, organize and participate in rehabilitative programs that help build or restore vocational, homemaking and daily living skills, as well as general independence, to persons with disabilities or developmental delays.
+Assess, plan, and organize rehabilitative programs that help build or restore vocational, homemaking, and daily living skills, as well as general independence, to persons with disabilities or developmental delays.
+Use therapeutic techniques, adapt the individual's environment, teach skills, and modify specific tasks that present barriers to the individual.

 Occupational Therapists -